-Size: Your beach tent can be solely for your baby or toddler, like the ABO Gear Bambino Cabana Tent.
+Your beach tent can be solely for your baby or toddler, like the Schylling Infant UV Play Shade.
 If you’d like your child to nap while at the beach, or you have two children that will play together in the tent, this size is right for you.
-This one is UV-coated (more on that later) and doesn’t have doors or a bottom, so playing in the sand under it is fun and easy.
+This one is UV-coated (more on that later) and has a bottom, so you can store your diaper bag with your baby.

 A bigger tent can accommodate the whole family, including chairs.
 I think a lot of people have the Shade Shack Instant Pop Up Family Beach Tent at our beach in Carlsbad, CA because it has no bottom and pops up easily.
 Families with several small children will like that the kids can play under it in the sand.
 If you want a beach tent that you can stand up in, it might be better to use an E-Z UP Sierra II or a multi-purpose tent made for camping/sports.